 China by far the leading supplier of dried chillies to Europe

-China is the second largest exporter and producer of dried chillies in the world (after India) but the leading European supplier.
+China is the second-largest exporter and producer of dried chillies in the world (after India) but the leading European supplier.
 Most of the Chinese dried chillies production goes for export.
 Chillies have reached production of more than 300 thousand tonnes of which almost 70% is exported.
 China is focusing its exports on high-quality products, suffering shortages in low and medium quality due to labour shortages and unfavourable weather.

 Major production areas of chillies in China are Shandong, Xinjiang, Henan, Shanxi, Hebei and Gansu.
 Also, the province Guizhou specifically started to promote Chinese chilli production by the organisation of the annual International Chilli Expo.
 Chinese chilli production is mostly confined to low heat ones.
-Very popular chilli cultivars used for drying in China include ‘chaotian’ (‘facing heaven chilli’), more used for grounding into the powder, and ‘yidu’ which is more used for crushing into flakes.
+Very popular chilli cultivars used for drying in China include ‘chaotian’ (‘facing heaven chilli’), more used for grounding into powder, and ‘yidu’ which is more used for crushing into flakes.
 Other varieties include Jinta, Tieban, Xian and Er Jing Tiao.

 Spain, the leading processor and trader of dried chillies within Europe

-For developing country suppliers it is important to understand that many Spanish dried chilli processors should not be seen as competitors but as potential partners as they import chillies from other countries, but mostly from China.
+For developing country suppliers, it is important to understand that many Spanish dried chilli processors should not be seen as competitors but as potential partners as they import chillies from other countries, but mostly from China.

 India, world leader in dried chilli production

 In India, major chilli producing states are Andhra Pradesh, Telangana, Tamil Nadu, Karnataka and Madhya Pradesh.
-There are many dried chilli varieties grown in India which are usually characterised by the higher pungency level compared to Chinese chillies.
-The most demanded variety by European buyers is Guntur Sannam S4 (also known as S-334) with a pungency level of 18,000–22,000 Scoville Units.
+There are many dried chilli varieties grown in India which are usually characterised by a higher pungency level compared to Chinese chillies.
+The most demanded variety by European buyers is Guntur Sannam S4 (also known as S-334) with a pungency level of 18,000-22,000 Scoville Units.
 Some other varieties include Dhani, Byadagi, Hindpur, Jwala, Kanthari White and Kashmir chilli.

 Production and export of spices, including dried chillies, is monitored and supported by the Spice Board of India.
 The Spice Board of India is one of the most famous spice industry organisations in the world which is organising a World Spice Congress every second year.
 The Spice Board of India is also responsible for the mandatory testing of spices before exporting to the EU.